 Mr King added: "An unprecedented degree of policy stimulus, here and abroad, prevented another world slump.
 Even so, around a million more people in Britain are out of work than before the crisis.
 Many, especially the young unemployed, have had their futures blighted.

 "So we cannot just carry on as we are."

 He also said: "Your members, and indeed the businesses which employ them, are entitled to be angry.

-"But however legitimate, anger will not produce change unless its energy is harnessed to a cool analysis of what happened and why."'Cost of crisis'
+"But however legitimate, anger will not produce change unless its energy is harnessed to a cool analysis of what happened and why."

 The governor called for more international co-operation to prevent a repeat of the crisis.